claudia-pacheco/perfumes-frontend/README.md

 ## Project 4: Cloud9 Scents ☁️

-This is the fourth and last project associated with the General Assembly Software Engineering Flex course I’ve been taking for the past 24 weeks.
+This is the fourth and last project associated with the General Assembly Software Engineering Flex course.
 I decided to go solo and develop a Full Stack app to showcase a perfume gallery where users can see and create fragrances.

 Deployed at [Cloud9 Scents](https://cloud9-scents.netlify.app/) <br>
 Backend code can be found [here](https://github.com/claudia-pacheco/perfumes-backend)